Actions

 Biology of the Gametocyte

-The sexual form of the malarial parasite has either male or female form (a higher percentage are female).
-Generally male gametocytes (microgametocytes) are smaller then the female form (macrogametocytes).
-They are effectively “dormant” in blood and only develop further when ingested by a mosquito (the temperature drop in the mosquito foregut rapidly activates them to a single female gamete or 8 male gametes (see section on re-infection of the mosquito).
+The gametocyte is the sexual form of the malarial parasite that may have either male or female form (a higher percentage are female).
+Generally male gametocytes (microgametocytes) are smaller then the more pale female form (macrogametocytes).
+Gemetocytes are effectively “dormant” when in human blood and only develop further when ingested by a mosquito (the temperature drop in the mosquito foregut rapidly activates them to a single female gamete or 8 male gametes (see section on re-infection of the mosquito).

 Morphological features and relevance

-Gametocytes (like schizonts) are the final mature form of parasites in the blood, consequently they have metabolised all haemoglobin in order to grow.
-The red cell is therefore now simply a membrane that surrounds the parasite without any red colour, and with prominent malaria pigment that represents the metabolised haem iron.
+Gametocytes (like schizonts) are the final mature form of parasites in the blood, consequently they have metabolised most or all of the red cell haemoglobin in order to grow.
+The red cell therefore simply consistes of membrane/cytoskeleton that surrounds the parasite without any of the red haemoglobin pigment generally with prominent malaria pigment (the metabolised haem molecule containing iron).
 The appearance of gametocytes however does vary according to species and this can aid morphological species identification

-P.ovale Like other species the trophozites retain the species-specific features acquired during the late trophozoite phase, they may appear sightly enlarged, often ovoid, and have fimbriation.
+Like other species the gametocytes retain the species-specific features acquired during the late trophozoite phase, they may appear sightly enlarged, often ovoid, and have fimbriation.

 Relevance of gametocytes to clinical biology